Mr-Nakhjavani/S-P-Project/README.md

 # S-P-Project
-in this project I have made some data analyse using R and bayes inferences and GMM
+in this project I have made some data analysis using R and bayes inferences and GMM